Katherine Ross1

 ChartsGeorge Abbot and Nancy Stickney Descendants

-Bertha Bowditch was born on 6 May 1883 in Toecane, Mitchell Co., North Carolina.1,2 She married James Henderson Davis, son of James Davis and Jane McKinney, on 30 August 1902 in Bakersville, Mitchell Co., North Carolina.3,4 She died on 8 October 1958 at home in Bakersville, Mitchell Co., North Carolina, at age 75 from uterine cancer.1 She was buried on 10 October 1958 at Vians Valley Presbyterian Cemetery in Mitchell Co., North Carolina.1,5
+Bertha Bowditch was born on 6 May 1883 in Toecane, Mitchell Co., North Carolina.1,2 She married James Henderson Davis, son of James Davis and Jane McKinney, on 30 August 1902 in Bakersville, Mitchell Co., North Carolina.3,4 She died on 8 October 1958 at home in Bakersville, Mitchell Co., North Carolina, at age 75 from uterine cancer.1 She was buried on 10 October 1958 at Vians Valley Presbyterian Cemetery in Bakersville, Mitchell Co., North Carolina.1,5

 She attended Lees McRae College in Banner Elk, Avery Co., North Carolina, but left in 1902 when she eloped to get married.6 She and her husband James lived in Bakersville Twp., Mitchell Co., North Carolina, and are listed there in censuses from 1910 to 1940.7,8,9,10